rjkviegas/skills-workshops/week-3/process_modelling_mvc/COACH_INSTRUCTIONS.md

 ## Starter

-Facilitate a group discussion about what learners understands of a client, server, http and model, view, controller pattern
+* Facilitate a group discussion about what learners understand of the terms

+  - Client
+  - Server
+  - HTTP
+  - Model
+  - View
+  - Controller

+* Demonstrate some basic feature of the to do list application.
-Demo the to do list application and draw a diagram of the sequence of events from the user typing in the url to the browser to items being displayed on the page.
+* Diagram the of the sequence of events that occur when a user navigates to the home page by typing in the URL

-Demo dev tools in chrome and point out the network tab

-Demo using `httpie` on the command line to make a request and understand more about the response.

-Show the code and label which part of the code is the model, controller and view in this case.
+* Demonstrate the following chrome dev tools
+  - The network tab
+* Demonstrate how `httpie` can be used to investigate the structure of an HTTP response.
+* Talk through the todolist app codebase and label the
+  - Model
+  - View
+  - Controller

 ## Main

-Get into groups of 3 or 4 and ask to draw a diagram of each of the following scenarios
+* Create groups of 3 or 4
+* Ask each group to do the exercises described in the README

 ## Plenary

-Ask learners to demo their process model
+* Ask learners to demonstrate their process model/s

-Some potential follow on questions:
+* Some potential follow on questions:
-What is the difference between get/post
+  - What is the difference between get/post

-What is the difference between how data is sent using a get or a post?
+  - What is the difference between how data is sent using a get or a post request?

-What does a redirect do?
-Why use one after a post?
+  - What does a redirect do?
+Why does the creator of the todolist app use one in when handling the post request?